-At Dr Aesthetica, we use 10% Lidocaine on the face first to really reduce any sensation.
-Our customers often describe the sound rather than any feeling.
-We would rate it as a 2 out of 10.
-Ask Dr Farmah, he has had several and swears by it.
+Our patients often describe the sound rather than a feeling.
+On the pain scale, we would rate it a 2 out of 10.
+Ask Dr Farmah, he has done microneedling countless times and swears by it.

 How Soon Will I See Results?

-After you use a derma roller to trigger your own body's response to minor trauma, you will probably see results within a few days.
-Your face should be pinker, plumper, and more radiant -- and it will stay that way for several weeks.
+After using a dermaroller to trigger the body's own response to minor trauma, you will likely see results in just a few days.
+Your face should be rosier, plumper and more radiant - and it will stay that way for a few weeks.
+However, there may also be longer-lasting results.

-However, there may be longer-lasting results as well.
-One study looked at patients who had four microneedling treatments over the same number of months.
-The result was a 400% increase in collagen and elastin six months after completing treatment.
+One study looked at patients who received four microneedling treatments over the same number of months.
+The result was a 400% increase in collagen and elastin six months after treatment was completed.